mahulchak/quickmerge/README.md

 # quickmerge
-This package contains all necessary components to run the merger program created by Mahul Chakraborty.
+THis package contains all necessary components to run the merger program created by Mahul Chakraborty.

 ######################